Ripening cherry tomatoes on a vine

 Tomatoes: A Weed or Invasive Species?

 One thing we’ve learned from our years of backyard gardening is that tomatoes LOVE to regrow.
-Each tomato has countless amount of seeds as everyone knows, and it honestly feels like each one germinates if in the proper soil.
+Each tomato has hundreds of seeds, and it often feels like every single one will germinate in the right conditions.

-But, if you want to learn how to properly regrow tomatoes every year, check out our in-depth tomato growing guide here.
+If you want to learn how to grow tomatoes successfully every year, check out our in-depth tomato growing guide here.

 Photo of Fall Harvest Table Lots of Tomatoes and Herbs Drying and Cut Sunflowers 2